Haven-hvn/haven-vlm-engine-package/BINARY_SEARCH_ARCHITECTURE.md

 # VLM Engine Binary Search Architecture
-## Complete Performance Overhaul - 98% API Call Reduction
+## Modular Pipeline Implementation - 98% API Call Reduction + Enhanced Maintainability

 ### Executive Summary

-The VLM Engine has been completely rewritten with a **Parallel Binary Search Engine** that achieves **98% reduction in API calls** while maintaining **100% external API compatibility**.
-This revolutionary approach replaces linear frame sampling with intelligent binary search, reducing processing time from hours to minutes for large videos.
+The VLM Engine implements a **Modular Pipeline Architecture** that achieves **98% reduction in API calls** while maintaining **100% external API compatibility**.
+This revolutionary approach replaces linear frame sampling with intelligent binary search through discrete pipeline stages, reducing processing time from hours to minutes for large videos while providing superior modularity and maintainability.

+### Modular Pipeline Architecture

+The binary search functionality is implemented using **5 discrete pipeline stages** that integrate seamlessly with the existing pipeline system:

+1. **MetadataExtractionStage** - Video analysis and initialization
+2. **CandidateProposalStage** - Linear scan for action candidates
+3. **StartRefinementStage** - Binary search for precise start boundaries
+4. **EndDeterminationStage** - Binary search for precise end boundaries
+5. **ResultCompilationStage** - Aggregate results into final format

+This modular approach provides:
+- **Enhanced Maintainability** - Each stage can be developed, tested, and optimized independently
+- **Better Scalability** - Stages can be parallelized and distributed across multiple workers
+- **Improved Debugging** - Issues can be isolated to specific stages
+- **Future Extensibility** - New stages can be added without affecting existing functionality

 ## 🚀 Performance Improvements